Shadow Systems DR920 Review: The Ultimate Glock Clone?

 Today’s subject is a review of one of the more popular models that copies the famous Glock pattern, today we will be looking at the Shadow Systems DR920.

-The DR920 is a polymer-framed striker pistol manufactured by Shadow Systems Corp.
-The DR920 is a full-size pistol that shares the popular Glock 17 pattern.
-Today we’ll have a look at the DR920, see how it compares to other popular pistols, and see if it exceeds our expectations as one would hope.
+The DR920 is a polymer-framed striker pistol manufactured by Shadow Systems Corp, which is a full-size pistol that shares the popular Glock 17 pattern.
+Today we’ll have a look at the DR920, highlight a few key features like the patented optic system and match-grade barrels, compare it to other popular pistols, and see how it stacks up against the competition.

 Overall Score